SatyapriyaDasgupta/SQL-Consumer-Goods-Adhoc-Analysis/README.md

 9. Sales Trends:

-Peak: November 2020
+  A. Peak: November 2020

-Lowest: March 2020 (COVID-19 impact)
+  B. Lowest: March 2020 (COVID-19 impact)

 10. Best-Selling Products by Segment (2021):

-Networking & Storage: Pen Drives
+  A. Networking & Storage: Pen Drives

-Peripherals & Accessories: Mice
+  B. Peripherals & Accessories: Mice

-Personal & Corporate: Personal Laptops
+  C. Personal & Corporate: Personal Laptops

 ## Conclusion
 Atliq Hardwares has demonstrated strong growth and adaptability, especially in overcoming the challenges post COVID-19 pandemic.
 Its strategic responsiveness has enabled the company to seize emerging market opportunities.
 The insights derived from this analysis will empower data-driven decisions to enhance its competitive position and fuel continued success.